yulya3102/agda-asm/text.md

 ### Meta-assembler

-Any assembler code can be represented as a sequence of basic blocks (link?).
+TODO: reusable agda code is nice

-TODO: why blocks
+Actual assembler code has to know exact instruction set, it wouldn't make much sense to write any code without any knowledge about instructions.
+On the other hand, any assembler code can be represented as a sequence of basic blocks (?), and other concepts can be defined using basic blocks definition.
+Using this method, concepts like memory and registers can have block type as parameter and don't depend on instruction set directly.
+This helps to keep code much more generic.

 To statically analyze types of different parts of machine state we need to know how blocks change them.
 For us to do this, type of block needs to have